DTC-NTU/PSI-DTC.SG/README.md

 ### Output Data Format

-The expected output file, `Outcleartext.csv`, will have the following format:
+The expected output file, `out_cleartext.csv`, will have the following format:

 - **Column 1**: Attribute from Alice (AttributeAlice)
 - **Column 2**: Attribute from Bob (AttributeBob)